Rule 3.1547. Consent order for voluntary expedited jury trial

 (a) Submitting proposed consent order to the court

-(1)Unless the court otherwise allows, to be eligible to participate in an expedited jury trial, the parties must submit to the court, no later than 30 days before any assigned trial date, a proposed consent order granting an expedited jury trial.
+(1)Unless the court otherwise allows, to be eligible to participate in a voluntary expedited jury trial, the parties must submit to the court, no later than 30 days before any assigned trial date, a proposed consent order granting an expedited jury trial.

 (2)The parties may enter into written stipulations regarding any high/low agreements or other matters.
 Only in the following circumstances may a high/low agreement be submitted to the court with the proposed consent order or disclosed later in the action:

 (A)Upon agreement of the parties;

 (ii)A minor, an incompetent person, or a person for whom a conservator has been appointed; or